Tithes & Alms

 "Now then, my children, I have shown you the way in which we were deceived; and do ye guard yourselves from transgressing against the good."

-• The Apostles and disciples instructed the women unto that which is good for their edification:
+The prophets gave understanding of the good and disciples instructed the women unto that which is good for their edification on how to uphold Eve's instruction for all her daughters:

-• Wisdom is without partiality and the disciples exhort women unto showing love without partiality as well.
+James relayed that Wisdom is without partiality and the disciple, Clement, exhort women unto showing love without partiality as well.
+In regard to their husbands, Paul gives edification on how they ought to serve them;

 Tit 2:3

-• When younger women walk in the righteous ordinances of the Lord through Paul, it gives none occasion for the adversary to speak reproachfully as well.
+When younger women walk in the righteous ordinances of the Lord through his Apostles, it gives none occasion for the adversary to speak reproachfully as well;

 1Ti 5:14